A list of famous humanitarians – people who have actively worked to help and improve life for their fellow men and women.

 Active in many charities seeking to improve human welfare from AIDS to the campaign to prevent landmines.

-American Civil rights activists seeking to end racism and discrimination through non-violent methods.
+American Civil rights activist seeking to end racism and discrimination through non-violent methods.

 Edith Cavell (1865–1915)

 British nurse in the First World War.
 Executed as a spy for helping Allied soldiers to escape Belgium.

 American civil rights activist who launched campaign to end segregation by refusing to give up her seat on the bus.